renovatebot/renovate/docs/usage/configuration-options.md

 ## updateInternalDeps

 Renovate defaults to skipping any internal package dependencies within monorepos.
-In such case dependency versions won't be updated by Renovate.
+In such case dependency versions will not be updated by Renovate.

 To opt in to letting Renovate update internal package versions normally, set this configuration option to true.